Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Edamame and Tomato
+Differences between edamame and tomatoes

-• Edamame's daily need coverage for Folate is 74% higher.
+• Edamame's daily need coverage for folate is 74% higher.

 The food types used in this comparison are Edamame, frozen, prepared and Tomatoes, red, ripe, raw, year round average.